This section will help you to understand asthma control in adults and the different types of treatments used to achieve it.

 Factors that can affect asthma control

-If your patient is showing signs of uncontrolled asthma, it's important to check the following factors before making any changes to their treatment.
+If your patient is still showing signs of uncontrolled asthma, it's important to check the following factors before making any changes to their treatment.

 Inhaler technique